cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 Specifically, the test first fetches all ABCI++ requests and creates a `GrammarChecker` object.
 Then for each node in the testnet, it checks if a specific set of requests, logged by this node, respects the ABCI++ grammar by calling `checker.Verify(reqs)` method.
 If this method returns an error, the specific execution does not respect the grammar.
 Again, we do this for each node individually because the grammar describes the correct behaviour from the perspective of one node, and this is what the `checker.Verify(reqs)` inspects.
+The execution is verified only if `ABCITestsEnabled` is set to `true`.
+In other words, only if ABCI tests are enabled and this is done through the manifest file.
+Namely, if we want to test whether CometBFT respects ABCI grammar, we would need to enable these test by adding `abci_tests_enabled = true` in the manifest file of a particular testnet (e.g. `networks/ci.toml`).

 The `Verify()` method is shown below.
 ```go